How to Reorganize and Rebuild Indexes in SQL Server Database?

 Msg 8951, Level 16, State 1, Line 1

 In case of high fragmentation or corruption in indexes, you can reorganize or rebuild the indexes to resolve the issue.
-In this article, we will discuss how to reorganize and rebuild the indexes in SQL Server.
-But before proceeding, let’s understand more about fragmentation.
+In this post, let's see how to reorganize indexes and rebuild indexes in SQL Server, and also understand more about fragmentation.

 Fragmentation is a natural phenomenon that happens in a database over time, when rows are continuously inserted, updated, and deleted.
 It is defined as a condition when data pages are not stored contiguously.
 In a B-tree index, fragmentation usually occurs when pages, where the logical ordering (within the index, based on the key values of the index), do not match the physical ordering of the index pages.

-For example, when rows are added to a page in a table but there is not enough space, SQL Server database engine automatically splits the page and moves some data to a new page.
-This process modifies the indexes, which in turn impact the data continuity and order.
+Example: When rows are added to a table page without enough space, SQL Server automatically performs a page split.
+It moves some data to a new page to make room.
+This process changes the indexes, which directly impacts the data continuity and order.
 However, SQL Server updates the pointer on the both pages (original and new) to maintain the logical sorting order in the index.
 But it still leads to fragmentation.

 There are two types of index fragmentation: